1819 Rann of Kutch earthquake: Tectonic setting

-The Kutch District of modern-day Gujarat lies 300–400 km from the plate boundary between the Indian Plate and the Eurasian Plate, but the current tectonics is still governed by the effects of the continuing continental collision along this boundary.
+The Kutch District of modern-day Gujarat lies on the Indian plate, 300–400 km southeast of the plate boundary between the Indian plate and the Eurasian plate, but the current tectonics is still governed by the effects of the continuing continental collision along this boundary.
 During the break-up of Gondwana in the Jurassic period, this area was affected by rifting with a roughly west–east trend.
-During the collision with Eurasia the area has undergone shortening, involving both reactivation of the original rift faults and development of new low-angle thrust faults.
+During the collision with Eurasia the area has undergone shortening, involving both reactivation of the original rift faults and the development of new low-angle thrust faults.
 The related folding has formed a series of ranges, particularly in central Kutch.
 The focal mechanism of most earthquakes is consistent with reverse faulting on reactivated rift faults.
 The 2001 Gujarat earthquake was caused by movement on a previously unknown south-dipping fault, trending parallel to the inferred rift structures.

 Earthquake

 The earthquake lasted for two to three minutes.
 It was felt over an enormous area, from Chennai to Kolkata in the east, as far north as Kathmandu and as far west as Balochistan.

-The mainshock was followed by prolonged aftershock activity, with major earthquakes continuing for at least 50 years, including one with estimated magnitude of more than 6.5 in 1846.
+The main shock was followed by prolonged aftershock activity, with major earthquakes continuing for at least 50 years, including one with estimated magnitude of more than 6.5 in 1846.